Inclusion Projects

 Culture Camp supports young people to re-engage in learning.
 All of the young people chosen have low cultural engagement, and having the Culture Camp experience, with Bronze Arts Award embedded, brings huge benefits to such at risk groups.

-We work with local secondary schools as well as pupil referral units and the Community and Hospital Education Service (CHES).
+We work with local secondary schools as well as pupil referral units like Nine Maidens, and the Community and Hospital Education Service (CHES).
 All referred students from secondary schools are chosen because they are pupil premium and live in low income families.
 The young people attending the pupil referral units are excluded from education, while others in the CHES are too ill to go to school.
 We feel it’s important that local young people feel invited to arts spaces that often feel out of reach or exclusive to them.
 Breaking those barriers to engagement transforms young peoples aspirations.
 We want to help create the artists of the future!

 St Ives School of Painting recognises how art and creativity can transform lives and change perspectives.
 We continue to support local young people with our resources, experience, artists and passion.